xnought/neural-net-compression-vis/ui/src/routes/quant/+page.md

 How much data can we remove so that the image still looks like a dog?
 :::

-One powerful intuition is using averages.
+One powerful intuition is using averages as the sharing mechanism.

 You may ask yourself: what is the average color of the image?
 Perhaps that would leave us with the most important single color.
-Instead of 4,864,160 colors, I would then just store 1.
-Or instead of 14,592,480 bytes, I would just store 3.
+Instead of 4,864,160 colors, I would then just store 1 color.
+Its like if all the pixels are sharing one color.

 <KMeansImage selected={0}/>